Our Student Athletes

 What happens after the athletic trainer evaluates an injury?

 Memorial Sports Medicine encompasses many sports medicine specialists who work together to ensure that each athlete receives optimal care following an injury.
 The athletic trainers are vital members of the team.
 After evaluation, the athletic trainer will determine your need for referral based on the injury evaluation.
-He or she can assist you in contacting one of our orthopedic physicians or a primary care physician as needed.
+He or she can assist you in contacting our sports medicine physician or one of our orthopedic physicians.
 They also work with physical and occupational therapists to assist in returning injured athletes back to sport through sports specific training and rehabilitation.

 If I see the athletic trainer, will he/she take me out of play?